 With line-edits, I’ll work at roughly sentence-level and tackle any issues that might make your story unwieldy or hard to read.
 Things like cleaning up info dumps, drawing out description, making sure word choice is effective, and fixing up sentence structure.
 I’ll also point out consistency issues and other small details that help make your novel as cohesive as it can be, like “could you work this detail in a few chapters later?” or “could you introduce this character’s quirk earlier?”

-Basically, line edits help with a whole bunch of things.
+Basically, these edits help with a whole bunch of things.